Five, the self-driving startup, raises $41M and pivots into B2B, away from building its own fleet – TechCrunch

 We are still years away from a time when fully-autonomous cars will be able to drive us from A to B, and the complexity of getting to that point is likely going to need hundreds of billions of dollars of investment before it becomes a reality.

 That hard truth is leading to some shifts in the self-driving startup landscape.
-England’s Five (formerly known as FiveAI), one of the more ambitious companies in the space, is moving away from its original plan, of designing its own fully self-driving cars, and then running fleets of them in its own transportation service.
+In the latest move, England’s Five (formerly known as FiveAI), one of the more ambitious companies in the space in Europe, is moving away from its original plan, of designing its own fully self-driving cars, and then running fleets of them in its own transportation service.
 Instead, it now plans to license its technology — starting with software to help test and measure the accuracy of a vehicle’s driving systems — that it has created to others building autonomous cars as well as the wider service ecosystem that will exist around that.
 As part of that pivot, today it’s also announcing a fresh $41 million in funding.

 “A year and a bit ago we thought we would probably build the entire thing and take it to market as a whole system,” said co-founder and CEO Stan Boland in an interview.
 “But we gradually realised just how deep and complex that would be.
 It was probably through 2019 that we realised that the right thing to do is to focus in on the key pieces.”